From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 \textbf{Incremental Deletion/Addition} can include the evaluation of output-completeness.
 Where \emph{correctness} evaluates whether the importance score value is correct, \emph{output-completeness} evaluates whether the set of important features is sufficient to explain the output of model $f$.
 For example: an explanation showing one relevant pixel might be correct but is probably not output-complete, and an explanation showing the full input image is output-complete but the importance score of pixels is probably incorrect.
 Output-completeness is evaluated for Incremental Deletion at the point where all important features are removed.
 An output-complete explanation should result in a wrong decision by model $f$ when all features in the explanation are removed from the input.
 For Incremental Addition, the output of the model when only the important features are present should be similar to the output for the full input (see also Preservation Check and Deletion Check).
 Besides using Incremental Deletion/Addition to evaluate correctness and output-completeness, compactness can be evaluated by counting how many features of the explanation need to be removed, perturbed or added in order to change the decision of the predictive model~\cite{acl/MohankumarNNKSR20, acl/SerranoS19, iccv/FongV17, icdm/KarlssonRPG18, ijcai/AlbiniRBT20, iclr/ChangCGD19}.
 The motivation is that an explanation is easier to contemplate at once when this minimal set is small.
 Figure~\ref{fig:curve_correctness_completeness_compactness} visualizes the evaluation curve for Incremental Deletion and the points on this curve where output-completeness and compactness can be evaluated.

 The criticism on \textbf{Single Deletion} and \textbf{Incremental Deletion} is that deletion of features, such as setting them to zero, can lead to out-of-distribution samples~\cite{iclr/ChangCGD19, nips/HookerEKK19, nips/IsmailGBF20}.
 A solution would be to train a new model on the modified data.
 For example, Frye et al.~\cite{nips/FryeRF20} train separate classifiers for different feature subsets, and Hooker et al.~\cite{nips/HookerEKK19} remove the $k\%$ most important features and then retrain the predictive model.
 This however implies that the correctness with respect to the \emph{original} model is not evaluated.
 Chang et al.~\cite{iclr/ChangCGD19} solve the out-of-distribution issue by applying a Generative Adversarial Network (GAN) to fill in deleted features, and Ismail et al.~\cite{nips/IsmailGBF20} replace masked features with values from the original data distribution.
+Recently, it was found that also the \emph{shape} of a mask could leak class information to the model~\cite{pmlr-v162-rong22a} and various approaches are presented to circumvent these OoD and shape-leakage issues, e.g.~\cite{pmlr-v162-rong22a,hase_nips_21_ood_xai}.